artic-network/website/_resources/mpxv/mpxv-phylogenetics-epi2me-sop.md

 <img width="500" alt="includebackground" src="/assets/images/mpxv/phylogenetics-sop/screen_shot_7.png">

 OR you can specify a number of outgroups IDs.
-These outgroups must be present in the FASTA file you provided and will be pruned out of the final alingment.
+These outgroups must be present in the FASTA file you provided and will be pruned out of the final alignment.
 For Clade I we recommend outgroups KJ642617,KJ642615,KJ642616 and for Clade IIb we recommend KJ642617,KJ642615.
-If you selected the `Include Background` option these outgroups are ignored.
+If you also selected the `Include Background` option your specified outgroups will be ignored.

 <img width="500" alt="outgroups" src="/assets/images/mpxv/phylogenetics-sop/screen_shot_8.png">